pelatx/brackets-link-file/README.md

     - Library files are now browsable and selectable.
 It's possible to download only Javascript and CSS files.
 But to get the CDN url tag of any file type.
 - Support for CSS on CSS documents (@import).
 - Support for Font files (.eot, .ttf, .woff, .woff2, .otf) on CSS documents.

+v2.2.0 - Improved bi-directionality:
+- Changed the way in which the project is monitored.
+Now much more efficient.
+It no longer causes a considerable drop in the performance of Brackets.
+Even with very large projects it remains usable.
+- Support to update the tags when a project file is renamed.
+- Some fixes.

 ## Credits
 Icons from [Ionicons][ionicons].